onsi/ginkgo/index.md

 Ginkgo and Gomega provide a DSL and, by default, the `ginkgo bootstrap` and `ginkgo generate` commands import both packages into the top-level namespace using dot imports.

 There are certain, rare, cases where you need to avoid this.
 For example, your code may define methods with names that conflict with the methods defined in Ginkgo and/or Gomega.
 In such cases you can either import your code into its own namespace (i.e. drop the `.` in front of your package import).
 Or, you can drop the `.` in front of Ginkgo and/or Gomega.
-The latter comes at the cost of constantly having to preface your `Describe`s and `It`s with `ginkgo.` and your `Expect`s and `ContainSubstring`s with `gomega.`.
+The latter comes at the cost of constantly having to preface your `Describe`s and `It`s/`Specify`s with `ginkgo.` and your `Expect`s and `ContainSubstring`s with `gomega.`.

 There is a *third* option that the ginkgo CLI provides, however.
 If you need to (or simply want to!) avoid dot imports you can: